Tips for Breastfeeding the Older Baby

 - Distract the roaming hand with a soft toy or blanket your baby can hold while breastfeeding.

 - Breastfeeding necklaces seem to work extremely well for mom to wear and baby to handle while nursing.
 These could include a necklace that is a bit stretchy and non-breakable, a scarf or even a breastfeeding bracelet, mom wears.
-Be careful not to allow your child to put small beads or part of necklace or bracelets in his/her mouth.
+Be careful not to allow your child to put small beads or part of necklace or bracelets in their mouth.

 - Reading a story while breastfeeding may provide the distraction your little one needs along with counting fingers and toes.